 Tulum’s beach area is separated into two sections, public and private.

-If you stay in one of the hotels lining the private beach area, you’ll also have access to the beach.
-If you’re not, you’ll have to pay to enter one of the beach clubs/hotels before you can lay your towel on the sand.
+If you want to stay here, it’s worth checking if your hotel has beach access.
+If not, you’ll have to pay to enter one of the beach clubs/hotels before you can lay your towel on the sand.
 Prices start at around $20.

 The public beach area is set to the north of Tulum and as the name suggests, you’re able to access this part of the beach for free.